Table of Contents

 Comparison to Joiner transformation

-A Union transformation can merge data from multiple sources but does not combine data based on a join condition or remove duplicate rows, like a Joiner transformation.
+A Union transformation can merge data from multiple sources but does not combine data based on a join condition like a Joiner transformation.

 The following table identifies some key differences between the Union transformation and Joiner transformation, which also merges data from multiple sources.
 Factor these differences into your mapping design: